WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 ---

 ### 2.6.
-Session namespaces MAY extend methods and events of proposal namespaces
+Session Namespaces MAY extend methods and events of Proposal Namespaces
-Requested proposal namespaces:
+Requested Proposal Namespaces:
 ```json
 {
     "eip155": {